sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 - Provide an end to end ASIC hardware to BGP route programming feedback mechanism
 - BGP must not advertise routes which aren't yet offloaded if this feature is enabled
-- MPLS, VNET routes are out of scope of this document
 - Both BGP suppression as well as feedback channel are optional and by disabled default
 - The above configuration can be applied only at startup and cannot be changed while system is running

+Restrictions/Limitations:

+- MPLS, VNET routes are out of scope of this document
+- Directly connected and static routes are announced by BGP regardless of their offload status

 ### 5. Architecture Design